helenmak/Pet-hotel-bot/README.md

 You can change the default port in the index file or via the PORT environment variable.

 By default, the Bot is using SQLite database.
-You can change it to any other database in the index file.
+You can change it to any other database - you'll need to update [models initiation and configuration](/backend/src/models/Base.js) and DB config in [index](/backend/src/index.js) file.

+To handle incoming requests, the Bot needs to have an according route in the [api](/backend/src/api) directory.\
+The requests are further processed by the [controllers](/backend/src/controllers) and passed to the business logic part that is located in [services](/backend/src/services).

+The Telegram Bot api is adjusted to application usage and exposed from the [infrastructure/telegramBot.js](/backend/src/infrastructure/telegramBot.js) as the TelegramBot class.\
+The current "Pet Hotel Bot" is initiated in the [bots](/backend/src/bots) directory.
+You may initialize any additional bots here.

+Currently, Telegram Bot is getting updates with long polling.
+You can add the webhooks logic by updating the [telegramBot](/backend/src/infrastructure/telegramBot.js) file.

 To build the app for production, run:

     npm run build

-Also, you can run the app in production mode:
+Also, you can run the app locally in production mode:

     npm start